TawfiqAbubaker/scoopr/README.md

 ## Permissions and data handling

-Scoopr reads pane output through the Herdr CLI when the picker is opened.
-It may read panes in the selected tab, workspace, or server scope.
+Scoopr reads pane output through the Herdr CLI when the picker opens.
+Depending on the selected scope, it may read panes in the current tab, space, or server.
 Selected text is either sent back to the originating pane or emitted as an OSC 52 clipboard request.

-Scoopr does not make network requests or persist pane content.
+Scoopr does not make network requests, persist pane content, or run a background process.

+## Contributing

+Bug reports and pull requests are welcome.
+See [CONTRIBUTING.md](CONTRIBUTING.md) before submitting changes.
+Please do not include terminal logs containing credentials, tokens, customer data, or other private information.

 ## License

 Scoopr is released under the MIT License.
 See [LICENSE](LICENSE).

-## Contributing

-Bug reports and pull requests are welcome.
-See [CONTRIBUTING.md](CONTRIBUTING.md) before submitting a change.
-Please do not include terminal logs containing credentials, tokens, customer data, or other private information.